burakozcn01/halka-arz-bot/README.md

 ---

-Thank you for using Halka Arz Takip!
 If you have any questions or feedback, please feel free to open an issue or contact us.